flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 This algorithm takes as input the patients' continuous glucose monitoring (CGM) data over a given week, and outputs the probability that each patient will experience a hypoglycemic episode over the subsequent week.

-The algorithm consists of two components: an unsupervised feature extraction algorithm that uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted probability of a future hypoglycemic episode.
+The algorithm consists of two components: an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted probability of a future hypoglycemic episode.